SpaceTeam/STS1_COBC_SW/README.md

   spell out the directory structure, e.g., `#include <Sts1CobcSw/Hal/IoNames.hpp>`.
 - Also, all includes, even the "project local" ones use `<>` instead of `""`.
 - Subfolders for the source code should comprise somewhat standalone "components".
-- There should be an OBJECT or INTERFACE library target for each component (this should make linking source code dependencies for tests easier).
+- There should be a STATIC or INTERFACE library target for each component (this should make linking source code dependencies for tests easier).
 - Each subfolder should have its own `CMakeLists.txt`
 - Rodos already provides some kind of hardware abstraction. `Hal/` should therefore